 The AJS seeks diverse participation in its committees and task forces.
 The make-up of these committees and task forces should reflect the overall diversity of the association’s membership.
 The AJS will post open calls to the membership for nominations or self-nominations to committee membership.

 The AJS strongly encourages involving as many members as possible in its committees.
 Unless there are extenuating circumstances, no member should serve in more than two capacities simultaneously.
 Unless otherwise determined by resolution of the board due to specific circumstances, the maximum length for a term of service on a committee is two years and service on the same committee is limited to two consecutive terms.

 The Program Committee oversees the call for papers and the paper selection process in an equitable and consistent fashion that reflects AJS goals and values.
 The Program Committee meets at least twice a year and in consultation as necessary.
-The Vice President for Program chairs the Program Committee and selects its members; roughly half of the committee’s membership should be appointed each year.
+The Vice President for Program chairs the Program Committee and selects its members in consultation with a board member named by the President to help cultivate leadership within the organization; roughly half of the committee’s membership should be appointed each year.